MarikenvdVelden/Replication-Hackathons/Mini-Hackathon1.md

 conn <- amcat.connect('http://vucw.amcat.nl')
 d <- amcat.hits(conn, queries = 'europe', labels = 'eu', sets = 21,
                 project = 1, col = c('date','medium','headline','text'))
+#Check project number and article set number by logging in on http://vucw.amcat.nl/
 #do note the " within the ' to connect the two words and  NOT search for health AND care
 ```